Doug comes from a very musical family:

 Uncle Pete Terry, who likewise played with Ray McKinley before joining the NBC staff orchestra, livening up Laugh-In when he wasn't playing for Johnny Mandel or The Mamas and the Papas.

-We'll save the story of cousins, nieces, and nephews for another page...
+We'll save the storys of cousins, nieces, and nephews for another page...

-When not lending his ears to musicians, producers, and composers, Doug can be found tending his citrus/avocado orchard, observing the night sky, or wandering the Santa Monica Mountains Recreation Area.
+When not lending his ears to musicians, producers, and composers, Doug can be found tending his citrus orchard, observing the night sky, or wandering the Santa Monica Mountains Recreation Area.